Warglaive/Fontys_deliverables_spienzer/Analysis_artefacts/use_case_descriptions/use_case_desc.md

    6. System presents the file.

 **Exceptions:**
-2. Sytem message: "No data is available".
+2. Sytem message: "No data is available".<br />
 2.1 Use case ends here.

 ## Use Case 3: View Search Volume and SERP Ranking Data